chanzuckerberg/miniwdl/docs/getting_started.md

 TIP: If you are new to working with WDL workflow language, you may want to review the open source 'learn-wdl' course' - [link](https://github.com/openwdl/learn-wdl).

-Also there is an embedded short course 'learn-miniwdl' which includes screencast reviewing the tutorial on this page in more detail - [link](https://github.com/openwdl/learn-wdl/tree/master/6_miniwdl_course)
+Also there is an embedded short course 'learn-miniwdl' which includes screencasts reviewing the tutorial on this page in more detail - [link](https://github.com/openwdl/learn-wdl/tree/master/6_miniwdl_course)

 ## Install miniwdl